LIN

 LIN Standards Information

-LIN Consortium Specifications Download
+LIN Consortium contains a Specifications Download page.

 Based on ISO9141, but enhanced via the Local Interconnect Network standard.

-Developed by a consortium of companies: Motorola [freescale], Audi AG, BMW AG, DaimlerChrysler AG, Volkswagen AG, Volvo Car Corp.
+Motorola [freescale], Audi AG, BMW AG, DaimlerChrysler AG, Volkswagen AG, Volvo Car Corp.
 AB, Volcano Communications Technologies AB

 LIN Interface IC Vendors